-Church of the Nazarene chaplains work in a multi-cultural/pluralistic environment.
+Chaplains serving in the Church of the Nazarene work in a multi-cultural/pluralistic environment.
 As such, they provide and perform ministry to persons representing a variety of faith traditions.
 The Nazarene Church Manual clearly identifies the character, conduct, roles, and responsibilities of its ministers.
 Nazarene chaplains perform ministry in accordance with the Manual of the Church of the Nazarene.

 What follows, in the chaplain handbook, is intended to resource district superintendents, district chaplaincy directors and other district leaders in their support of chaplains on the district.
 The handbook provides information about the context, skills, and education required by the more prominent fields of chaplaincy.
 It is not intended to be exhaustive, but to provide basic information that will assist district leaders.
-The Clergy Development's Chaplaincy Consultant is always available as a resource to support the work of the district and can be contacted by email or telephone at anytime.
-Our Chaplain Consultant, Chaplain Dwight Jennings, can be reached at djennings@nazarene.org or 1-800-233-8962.
+The Global Clergy Development's Chaplaincy Consultant is always available as a resource to support the work of the district and can be contacted by email or telephone.

+Email: chap@nazarene.org

+Toll Free: 1-800-233-8962